Sylius/PlusInformationCenter/UPGRADE.md

 ## General update

-1. Disabling the PDF Generator by set up the following configuration prevents generating a Gross Merchandise Value Report
+1. It was introduced the way to disable PDF generation.
+Please note that using the configuration below will not allow you to generate the Gross Merchandise Value Report and Return Request PDFs.

 ```yaml
 sylius_plus: